 Fine Arts and Flower Show at the Wadsworth (Past & Possible Future/Wadsworth Atheneum)

-In May 2015 and 2016, our members designed a ﬂoral arrangement inspired by a painting from the museum collection assigned by the museum’s Women’s Committee.
+In May years past, our members designed a ﬂoral arrangement inspired by a painting from the museum collection assigned by the museum’s Women’s Committee.
 We hope to participate in this challenging event in the future.

 Native Oak Tree Project (June 2016/Chamberlain Highway)